kstrm/Starting-out-with-python/README.md

 # Getting going with Python and Jupyter notebooks

+## Scientific python

+Using Python with packages such as Numpy, Scipy, Pandas, and Matplotlib is a powerful and easy way to perform scientific calculations and data analysis.
+And, coupling scientific python with Jupyter notebooks makes for a fantastic way to both (1) perform calculation and (2) communicate your results and methods in an effective format.
+The merging of computations and communication with the the python + Jupyter notebook paring makes the combo and excellent choice for research, homework, and playing around with numbers and functions.
+The purpose of this repo is to help get students up and running with the basics of using python and Jupyter notebooks.

 ## The examples

-Above are a few Jupyter notebooks with examples that highlight basic commands in numpy, scipy, and matplotlob for simple procedures such as:
+Above are a few Jupyter notebooks with examples that highlight basic commands in Numpy, Scipy, and Matplotlib for simple procedures such as:
 * indexing, arrays, and loops
 * ways to approximate a derivative
 * solving functions
 * plotting

 You can view the files simply by clicking on the file link in the directory above.
-To run the notebooks, you will either need to use a cloud-based computing service (such as SageMathCloud, see below), or you will need to install a python distribution on your computer (below you will find information on how to install on your local machine).
-In you are going to be using python, then I strongly suggest you install it on your local machine.
+To run the notebooks, you will either need to use a cloud-based computing service (such as SageMathCloud, see below), or you will need to install a python distribution on your computer (below you will find information on how to install python on your local machine).
+If you will be using python regularly, then I strongly suggest you install it on your local machine.

 Note, to view the interactive plots in the example "03 Derivatives.ipynb", you will need to view it through the [nbviewer](http://nbviewer.jupyter.org/) at Jupyter.org.
 You can do so by [clicking here](http://nbviewer.jupyter.org/github/kstrm/Starting-out-with-python/blob/master/Derivatives.ipynb), or by clicking on the file of interest, copying the url from your browser, and then pasting it into the [nbviewer](http://nbviewer.jupyter.org/).